Adam Loftus (bishop)

 Adam Loftus (c.
-1533 – 5 April 1605) was an English Roman Catholic priest from North Yorkshire who conformed to Anglicanism following the ascension to the throne of Queen Elizabeth I of England.
-Loftus subsequently served as Church of Ireland Archbishop of Armagh, Archbishop of Dublin, and Lord Chancellor of Ireland from 1581.
+1533 – 5 April 1605) was an English Roman Catholic priest from North Yorkshire who conformed to Anglicanism following the ascension to the throne of Queen Elizabeth I. Loftus subsequently served as Church of Ireland Archbishop of Armagh, Archbishop of Dublin, and Lord Chancellor of Ireland from 1581.
 Loftus is particularly important to Irish history as the first Provost of Trinity College Dublin and for his central role in the 1584 torture and execution of Archbishop Dermot O'Hurley, who was Beatified by Pope John Paul II as one of the Irish Catholic Martyrs in 1992.
 Loftus is also notable, through the marriage of his daughter Anne to the son and heir of Sir Henry Colley and their subsequent issue, as the ancestor of Arthur Wellesley, 1st Duke of Wellington.

 Early life

 Adam Loftus was born in 1533, the second son of Edward Loftus, bailiff of Swineside (also described as Swineshead) in Coverdale, one of the Yorkshire Dales, for Coverham Abbey.
 Edward died when Loftus was only eight years old, leaving his estates to his elder brother Robert Loftus.
 Edward Loftus had made his living through the Catholic Church, but the son embraced the Protestant faith early in his development.
-He was an undergraduate at Trinity College, Cambridge, where he reportedly attracted the notice of the young Queen Elizabeth, as much by his physique as through the power of his intellect, having shone before her in oratory.
+He was an undergraduate at Trinity College, Cambridge, where he reportedly attracted the notice of the young Queen Elizabeth I, as much by his physique as through the power of his intellect, having shone before her in oratory.
 This encounter may never have happened, but Loftus certainly met with the Queen more than once, and she became his patron for the rest of her reign.
 At Cambridge, Loftus took holy orders as a Catholic priest and was appointed rector of Outwell St Clement in Norfolk.
 He came to the attention of the Catholic Queen Mary (1553–58), who named him vicar of Gedney, Lincolnshire.
 On Elizabeth's accession in 1558, he declared himself Anglican.